isc-projects/bind9/doc/arm/reference.rst

    agents configured.

    If set to ``no``, no DS queries are sent.
-Users should manually run :option:`rndc dnssec -checkds <rndc dnssec>` with the appropriate parameters to signal that specific DS records are published and/or withdrawn.
+Users should manually run :option:`rndc dnssec -checkds <rndc dnssec>` with the appropriate parameters, to signal that specific DS records are published and/or withdrawn.

 .. namedconf:statement:: parental-source